When does Butterfly air on ITV, and who's in the cast? Everything you need to know about the new drama

 Fresh off of series two of detective drama Marcella, Anna Friel is set to return to ITV to lead new landmark drama Butterfly.

 The three-part TV mini-series will be written by Tony Marchant, the playwright behind BBC’s Public Enemies, The Secret Agent, Garrow’s Law and Bafta-winning war film The Mark of Cain.
-It will centre around Friel as Vicky, the mother of a transgender child.
+It will centre around Friel and Emmett J Scanlan as the parents of a transgender child.

 - Anna Friel to star in new ITV drama about a transgender child